AzureCosmosDB/data-migration-desktop-tool/Extensions/Cosmos/README.md

 }
 ```

 Sink requires an additional `PartitionKeyPath` parameter which is used when creating the container if it does not exist.
 It also supports an optional `RecreateContainer` parameter (`false` by default) to delete and then recreate the container to ensure only newly imported data is present.
 The optional `BatchSize` parameter (100 by default) sets the number of items to accumulate before inserting.
 The optional WriteMode parameter specifies the type of data write to use: InsertStream, Insert, UpsertStream, or Upsert.
+The IsServerlessAccount specifies whether the target account uses Serverless instead of Provisioned throughput, which affects the way containers are created.

 ### Sink